AlinCqe/car-project/README.md

-A simple Object Oriented program to practice working with classes and inheritance.
+A simple Object Oriented program to practice working with classes.

 This is not meant to be a functional garage manager, but rather a simulation to demonstrate core OOP concepts.